 \subsection{BB Trace Extraction}

-The first step of the model is extracting the basic block execution traces.
-To extract the basic block trace, we extended NVBit~\cite{villa2019nvbit} to get the trace dynamically.
-NVBit is a dynamic binary instrumentation tool from Nvidia research, and it can implement profilers, error checking, and collecting traces statically and dynamically.
-We utilized this tool to dynamically collect the basic block counts per kernel for GPU applications.
+The first step of the model is extracting the BB execution traces.
+To extract the BB trace, we extended NVBit~\cite{villa2019NVBit} to get the trace dynamically.
+NVBit is a dynamic binary instrumentation tool from Nvidia Research that can implement profilers, perform error checking, and collect various traces, including those of memory, instructions, and BBs.
+In our work, we adapted the NVBit tool to dynamically collect the BB counts per kernel for GPU applications.

-We extract an application-dependent basic block trace.
-Thus, we can use any Nvidia GPU from any architecture.
-We extract the different application traces using a Tesla A100 GPU from Ampere architecture, a Titan V GPU, and a Tesla V100 GPU from the Volta architecture.
+We extract an application-dependent BB trace.
+Thus, we can use any Nvidia GPU.
+We extract the different application traces using several GPUs; a Tesla A100 Ampere GPU, a Titan V Volta GPU, and a Tesla V100 Volta GPU.

-Algorithm~\ref{alg:cap} shows a high-level overview of the logic of extracting the basic block trace using Nvbit.
-The first step for the algorithm is to instantiate and initialize the necessary variables (Basic Block ID, Kernel ID, and the arrays holding the BB count for each BB and the array of kernel IDs) as shown in lines [1-4].
-We set the array sizes to 1000 for illustration purposes, but the array size varies by the number of BBs per kernel and on the number of kernels in a GPU application.
-The Nvbit tool assigns an automatic ID for each BB and kernel, but these values are very large and not in order.
-For simplicity, we use The ID\_BB and ID\_ker variables in lines [1,2] to assign new in order IDs for the BBs and the kernels.
-In lines [5-14], we go over all the kernels and the basic blocks in the application and inject a function after each basic block to collect the IDs of the BB and the kernels.
-In lines [15-21], we use another function to receive the IDs data dynamically and calculate the BB counts.
+Algorithm~\ref{alg:cap} shows a high-level overview of the logic of extracting the BB trace using NVBit.
+The first step for the algorithm is to instantiate and initialize the necessary variables (BB ID, Kernel ID, and the arrays holding the BB count for each BB and the array of kernel IDs) as shown in lines [1-4].
+We set the array sizes to 1000 for illustration purposes, but the array size varies by the number of BBs for each kernel and the number of kernels in a GPU application.
+NVBit assigns an automatic ID for each BB and kernel, but these values are very large and not in order.
+For simplicity, we use the ID\_BB and ID\_ker variables in lines [1,2] to assign new in-order IDs for the BBs and the kernels.
+In lines [5-14], we go over all the kernels and the basic blocks in the application and inject a function after each BB to collect the IDs of the BB and the kernels.
+In lines [15-21], we use another function to receive the IDs dynamically and calculate the BB counts.
 In line 19, we store the kernel ID in the same index as the BB count because we need to associate the specific kernel that each BB belongs to.

-We follow the methodology suggested in the NVBIT tool to profile the applications at runtime.
+We follow the methodology suggested in the NVBit tool to profile the applications at run-time.
 We wrote a script that automates the BB traces automatically while changing the input at each invocation.
-We collect the BB count per BB per kernel per application, later fed to the ML models.
+We collect the BB counts per thread block per kernel per application and feed it to the ML model afterward.